 Bronstein, Gewirtz & Grossman, LLC, A Successful Firm, Notifies SolarEdge Technologies Inc. (SEDG) Investors of Class Action and Encourages Investors to Actively Participate

-NEW YORK, Nov.
-15, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against SolarEdge Technologies Inc. ("SolarEdge" or the "Company") SEDG and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired SolarEdge securities between August 6, 2020 and October 19, 2022, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/sedg.
+/EIN News/ -- NEW YORK, Nov.
+15, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against SolarEdge Technologies Inc. (“SolarEdge” or the “Company”) (NASDAQ: SEDG) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired SolarEdge securities between August 6, 2020 and October 19, 2022, both dates inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/sedg.

 This class action seeks to recover damages against Defendants for alleged violations of the Securities Exchange Act of 1934 (the “Exchange Act”).